Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

+In spite of the different fairness requirement documentation methods shared by some of our participants, many of them (e.g., P6, P8--P10, P20, P24) say that fairness requirements are not documented within the organizations they work in (e.g., ``No documentation... all through communication through internal meetings'', quoted P24).

+\imp{This gap suggests that fairness requirements may remain inconsistent and difficult to trace across projects, posing challenges for accountability and reproducibility.}

-Overall, participants use a range of methods to document fairness requirements, including shared digital platforms, fairness artifacts, and data and execution records.
-However, many report no formal documentation, often relying on internal meetings, making the knowledge informal, oral, and unofficially followed.
-This represents a gap that can lead to inconsistent application of fairness requirements in projects.
-This highlights the need for standardized, centralized documentation to improve traceability, accountability, and reproducibility of fairness practices across projects.
+Overall, participants use a range of methods to document fairness requirements.
+However, many report no formal documentation, often relying on internal meetings, making the knowledge informal, oral, and unofficially followed, \imp{highlighting the need for standardized, centralized documentation to improve traceability, accountability, and reproducibility of fairness practices across projects.}